 Bermuda: Types of Company

-Bermudan trusts are governed by The Trustee Act 1975 which is largely based on the English Trustee Act 1925.
-The Trusts (Special Provisions) Act 1989, another significant statute, introduced the concept of the "purpose trust" and brought Bermudan law still closer to English law.
+Bermudian trusts are governed by the Trustee Act 1975 which is largely based on the English Trustee Act 1925.
+The Trusts (Special Provisions) Act 1989, another significant statute, introduced the concept of the ‘purpose trust’ and brought Bermudan law still closer to English law.
 The Perpetuities and Accumulations Act 1989 increased the perpetuity period to 100 years.
 Foreign inheritance laws are specifically excluded, and there is provision for the non-recognition of foreign judgements.
 Bermuda has adopted the Hague Convention; the Trusts (Special Provisions) Act 1989 made some consequent adjustments to the law.
-Appeal is to the English Privy Council.
+Appeal is to the Privy Council in London.